Filing for Divorce in Kansas & Missouri

-If you want to learn more about dissolving your marriage, our legal team at Davis | Pingel is here to handle your case.
-We know that divorce is one of the most emotional and stressful experiences you can go through, which is why it is especially important to have a caring lawyer to work with.
+If you want to learn more about dissolving your marriage or your partner is seeking to dissolve your marriage, our legal team at Davis | Pingel is here to handle your case.
+We understand divorce is one of the most emotional and stressful experiences you can go through, which is why it is especially important to have a caring lawyer to work with.

 Contact our Kansas City, MO divorce lawyers today to learn more.

-While some states, like California, only require a spouse to state this, Missouri requires a spouse to prove that the marriage is broken beyond repair.
+While some states such as California only require a spouse to state this, Kansas and Missouri require a spouse to prove that the marriage is broken beyond repair.
 If the other spouse doesn’t agree or the judge determines that the marriage could be repaired, then a legal separation might be granted instead.

-There are a few aspects to note regarding the divorce process in Missouri.
+There are a few aspects to note regarding the divorce process in Missouri:

 For more questions regarding the divorce process in Missouri, don’t hesitate to contact our firm.

 With more than 40 years of combined experience practicing family law, the Kansas City, MO divorce lawyers at Davis | Pingel are committed to providing exceptional legal representation and guidance.
 We know that every divorce case is different and we are prepared to provide counsel as you pursue any type of divorce.
-One of our Kansas City MO Divorce Lawyers can help you put together a divorce agreement which is thorough and covers all of the important details.
+One of our lawyers can help you put together a divorce agreement which is thorough and covers all of the important details.